artainmo/machine-learning/README.md

 ### OVERFITTING

-HIGH VARIANCE: High variance between training sets, means very precise on each training sets, leads to overfitting.
+HIGH VARIANCE: High variance between training sets, means very precise on each training set, leads to overfitting.
 -> Increasing regularization can lower high variance -> Smaller sets of features can lower high variance
 -> More training data